Jorgecmartins/ctf-write-up/ASIS-2018/README.md

 Before the call to **function_pointer** is made, a simple check is done, the content of the "**function_pointer** - 0x4" must be "0x4EC8310" so we can't jump to wherever we want.

-Searching the binary with this opcode we find 6 occurrences one of them being the **vuln** function that we've analysed before.
+Searching the binary with this opcode we find 6 occurrences one of them being the **choose_arg** function that we've analysed before.

-At this point its pretty obvious that we need to overwrite **function_pointer** with **vuln** function pointer.
+At this point its pretty obvious that we need to overwrite **function_pointer** with **choose_arg** function pointer.
 ![alt text](./images/vuln.png)

 Distance between **destination** and **function_pointer** is less than 0x100 so a overwrite on **function_pointer** possible.